eric-burel/data-fetching-patterns-in-react/README.md

 };
 ```

-And then in the Profile component, we can use Friends as a regular component:
+And then in the Profile component, we can use Friends as a regular component, and pass in `id` as a prop:

 ```jsx
 const Profile = ({ id }: { id: string }) => {